ISSUED: 8 June 2017

 MEDIA CONTACT: Valerie Owens

 SHEPHERDSTOWN, WV — Shepherd University’s Humanities and the 21st Century initiative received a $4,705 grant from the West Virginia Humanities Council to help organize a conference on humanities and the environment.
-The two-day conference, part of a new biyearly series, will take place October 26-27 at the U.S. Fish and Wildlife Service’s National Conservation Training Center near Shepherdstown, which is cosponsoring the event.
+The conference, part of a new biyearly series, will take place October 26-27 at the U.S. Fish and Wildlife Service’s National Conservation Training Center near Shepherdstown, which is cosponsoring the event.

 “We are hoping to explore the potential of the humanities to enhance the public’s awareness of the science on environmental issues,” said Dr. Keith Alexander, assistant professor of history and conference organizer.